jedick/JMDplots/README.md

 ## Online vignettes

-The HTML vignettes are available at [http://chnosz.net/JMDplots/doc](http://chnosz.net/JMDplots/doc).
+The vignettes are available at <http://chnosz.net/JMDplots/doc>.